 |bit-by-bit||1024 bytes||50 MiB/s|

 |table-driven (table index width: 4)||1024 bytes||150 MiB/s|

 |table-driven (slice-by: 4)||1024 bytes||700 MiB/s|

 Can pycrc generate C++ code?

 Yes and no. pycrc generates code that can be compiled by a C++ compiler, but does not generate classes or use any C++ feature.

 Who owns the copyright of the generated code?

 The sloppy answer is: you are free to do whatever you like with the generated code, as long as you don't blame the author for any malfunction or damage caused by the program.

-However, please keep the line that stating that the code was generated by pycrc.
+However, as a courtesy, please keep the line that states that the code was generated by pycrc.